godotengine/godot-docs/getting_started/step_by_step/scripting_continued.rst

 Groups
 ------

+Groups in Godot work like tags you might have come across in other software.
 A node can be added to as many groups as desired.
 This is a useful feature for organizing large scenes.
-There are two ways to do this.
+There are two ways to do add nodes to groups.
 The first is from the UI, using the Groups button under the Node panel:

 .. image:: img/groups_in_nodes.png

 And the second way is from code.
-One example would be to tag nodes which are enemies:
+The following script would add the current node to the ``enemies`` group as soon as it appeared in the scene tree.

 .. tabs::
  .. code-tab:: gdscript GDScript